fwcd/timetable/README.md

 `./gradlew plugins:cau:jar`

 This will automatically generate the necessary `ServiceLoader` interfaces using Gradle.
+The plugin can then be added through the application using the plugin manager.